Toronto: Events

 Toronto hosted the 2015 Pan American Games in July 2015 and the 2015 Parapan American Games in August 2015.
 It beat the cities of Lima, Peru, and Bogotá, Colombia, to win the rights to stage the games.
 The games were the largest multi-sport event ever to be held in Canada (in terms of athletes competing), double the size of the 2010 Winter Olympics in Vancouver, British Columbia.

-Toronto was a candidate city for the 1996 and 2008 Summer Olympics, which were awarded to Atlanta and Beijing respectively.
+Toronto was a candidate city for the 1996 and 2008 Summer Olympics, which were awarded to Atlanta and Beijing, respectively.
+The city previously hosted the Summer Paralympics in 1976.

-Toronto was named as one of 16 cities in North America (and one of two Canadian cities) to host matches for the 2026 FIFA World Cup.
+Toronto was one of 16 cities in North America (and one of two Canadian cities) to host matches during the 2026 FIFA World Cup.

 Government and politics

 Government

 Toronto is a single-tier municipality governed by a mayor–council system.
 The structure of the municipal government is outlined the City of Toronto Act.
 The mayor of Toronto is elected by direct popular vote to serve as the chief executive of the city.
 The Toronto City Council is a unicameral legislative body, comprising 25 councillors, since the 2018 municipal election, representing geographical wards throughout the city.
 The mayor and members of the city council serve four-year terms without term limits.
 (Until the 2006 municipal election, the mayor and city councillors served three-year terms.)